ninjaprox/NVActivityIndicatorView/README.md

 Then, there are multiple ways you can create NVActivityIndicatorView:

-- Use it in storyboard by changing class of any `UIView` to `NVActivityIndicatorView` This will use default values white, .Pacman, 0 for color, type and padding respectively.
+- Use it in storyboard by changing class of any `UIView` to `NVActivityIndicatorView` This will use default values white, .BallSpinFadeLoader, 0 for color, type and padding respectively.

 - Create with specified type, color and padding